MatthSy/MenuR/README.md

-# Menu (I need to find a name)
+# MenuR
-A Rust app launching menu, inspired by wofi
+A Rust app launching menu, inspired by wofi\
+Current Status : Usable\
+This menu is made for Wayland on Linux, only with dispatchers implementing the Layershell protocol (such as Hyprland(The one I use, I haven't tested any other)).\
 \
-Current Status : Usable
+### Dependencies :
+- GTK4
+- Other things probably

 ### Features :